“Yoga is just stretching. I can do any class off YouTube at home anytime.”

 What does this mean?
 Yoga isn’t the same for all athletes.

-To be at your peak performance for your position and prevent injury, taking the time to properly warm up your body through sun salutation flows, and incorporating core activation and opening postures can help you perform and feel better overall.
+To be at your peak performance for your position and reduce injury, taking the time to properly warm up your body through sun salutation flows, incorporating core activation and opening postures can help you perform and feel better overall.